invoiceninja/dockerfiles/README.md

 ```192.168.0.124 in5.test```

-**Please note that PDF generation using local host your domain name MUST end in .test for your PDFs to generate correctly, this is a DNS resolver issue with chromium.
+**Please note that for PDF generation using local host, your domain name MUST end in .test for your PDFs to generate correctly, this is a DNS resolver issue with chromium.

 All that is left to do now is bring up the container